 2. Reduces cost and drives sales

 There is a huge advantage that comes as a result of creating customer service maps to the customer since you identify areas where processes can be optimized.
 The optimization process involved not only reduces the time taken for the average customer in accessing your service and purchasing them but also reduces cost in a big way.
-When the sales cycle is reduced significantly, the reduction in costs are significant which means the buying experience with you is better as well.
+When the sales cycle is reduced significantly, the reduction in costs is significant which means the buying experience with you is better as well.

 3. Improves customer experiences